-Motor Maintenance and Troubleshooting.
-(3) Prerequisite: ELT 1192 or equivalent
+1223 Motor Maintenance and Troubleshooting.
+(3)

 A course to familiarize the student with the principles and practice of electrical motor repair.
-Includes instruction and practice in the disassembly/assembly and preventive maintenance of common electrical motors.
+Includes instruction and practice in the disassembly; assembly and preventive maintenance of common electrical motors.
 Two lecture and two lab hours per week.

 1253 Branch Circuit and Service Entrance Calculations.
-(3) Pre/Corequisite: ELT 1192 or equivalent
+(3)